internetstandards/Internet.nl/documentation/Docker.md

     make docker-compose-logs

 Please be aware some features don't work out of the box due to limitations of the environment.
-IPv6 connectivity is likely to not be working.
+IPv6 connectivity is not available.
 RPKI tests rely on Routinator syncing up from external databases and will take a while (`docker logs internetnl-routinator-1 -f`).
 Connection test will not work because it requires external connectivity and DNS records to be setup.

 To stop the running stack use: